-Occurs when body temperature decreases due to physical exposure in extremely cold environments.
+It occurs when body temperature decreases due to physical exposure to icy environments.

-This condition usually appears in the winter season but other climatic seasons are not excluded, nor sports activities linked to water or frozen areas such as swimming or climbing high mountains.
+This condition usually appears in the winter season.
+Still, other climatic seasons are not excluded, nor are sports activities linked to water or frozen areas such as swimming or climbing high mountains.

 Causes of hypothermia